Loli-Feature-Flags/website/docs/reference/sdk/client/callbacks.md

   - `cause?: unknown`
     - Optional cause.

-This callback is executed when the spec loader processor executes (if specified) one of its callbacks and detects that they throw an error.
+This callback is executed when the spec loader validator executes (if specified) one of its callbacks and detects that they throw an error.